-My husband and I grow dryland and irrigated crops, consisting of wheat, corn, and soybeans.
-We utilize some of the newer technologies in farming to improve our efficiency and production.
-My role, in particular, is more administrative.
-I maintain all of the bookkeeping and market our crops.
-On occasion, I operate a tractor for the grain cart during harvest or for field tillage.
-Years ago, I managed the human resources department of a local aviation company that employed 200+ employees.
-In that position, I was responsible for all the employee recruitment and compensation/benefits policies.
+My husband, son and I farm dryland and irrigated acres in south-central Kansas, growing wheat, corn, and soybeans.
+We utilize no-till and minimum till farming practices and try to incorporate newer technologies.
+While I sometimes operate a tractor, my role is more administrative in that I maintain all of the bookkeeping and coordinate the grain marketing.
+Years ago, I managed the human resource department of a local aviation company, which employed 200+ employees.
+In that position I was responsible for all employee recruitment, compensation and benefits programs.

 David Stroberg – Hutchinson, KS

 Owner and manager of Stroberg Land & Cattle LC, an irrigated and dryland farming and cattle operation located in south central Kansas between Hutchinson and Sterling along the Arkansas River.
 The crops grown are corn, soybeans, wheat, alfalfa, and grain sorghum.
 We practice minimum till and no-till utilizing cover crops.
 The cattle operation consists of Angus cows and calves that are pastured on native grassland.
-The calves are weaned in the fall and grown on cover crops and wheat prior to going into the feedlot.
+The calves are weaned in the Fall and grown on cover crops and wheat prior to going into the feedlot.
 We practice non-hormone treated cattle to supply a special market.
-I have been involved in production agriculture for 46 years and am also involved in Stroberg Ag Service Inc., a farm management company.
+I am also involved in Stroberg Ag Service Inc. a farm management company.